Michael-Sjogren/JavaGameMichaelS/README.md

 ##### **D :   RIGHT**

-I've also been working on implementing code to read the save files from the program:
+I've also have implemented code to read the save files from the program:
 [Tiled](http://www.mapeditor.org/ "Tiled Map Editor") in Json format to generate tiles and collision objects.